WWU-IETC-R-Collab/CEDENSURF-Mod/CEDENSURF_MergeInvestigation.md

 #### Alternative (looser) assessment of duplication

-If we assume that some columns may differ due to differences in data loading (ie: originally submitted to SURF and brought to CEDEN vs originally loaded to CEDEN), then we may want to use a looser structure to detect duplicates.
+If we assume that some columns may differ due to differences in data loading, then we may want to use a looser structure to detect duplicates.

+By assuming that records in the same location on the same date,  measuring the same analyte via the same collection method, and obtaining the same result are duplicates, we find almost 50% more duplicates.
+25729 records, to be specific.

+That is 42.4311889% of the dataset.

 ```r